 DEEP DIVE BY PROFESSION

 Cannabis consultants come in many flavors and from many different backgrounds.
 Most of us offer a great deal of value, especially to someone new to the industry.
 But beware!
 They (we) are not all alike and there are some real trap doors out there to avoid.
-The reputable versions of cannabis consultants come from these few groups of professionals:
+The reputable versions of cannabis business consultants come from these few groups of professionals:

 Lawyers are the most common resource for cannabis entrepreneurs for obvious reasons.
 Changes in the law for cannabis is what has started this whole adventure and many lawyers, mostly from a criminal and civil liberties perspective, played a huge role in this movement.
 Additionally, the application and the licensing process just seems to have a legal flavor to it.